 - Avoiding sweets and soft drinks while following a well-balanced diet based on fruits, vegetables, and fibres will enable older peoples’ bodies to function better and improve their oral health.

-Importance of Prostheses and Dental Implants in Older Patients
+Importance of Dentures and Dental Implants in Older Patients

 Implants to Support Dentures